TymeFly/eel/README.md

   * Leading and trailing spaces will be ignored.
 * Number values are converted to Text as their plain (non-scientific) decimal representation
 * Positive numbers are converted to Logical `true`.
 Negative numbers and zero are converted to Logical `false`
-* Numbers are converted to Dates as the number of elapsed seconds since 1970-01-01 00:00:00 in the UTC zone.
+* Number values are converted to Dates as the number of elapsed seconds since 1970-01-01 00:00:00 in the UTC zone.
 * Logic values `true` and `false` are converted to Text values `"true"` and `"false"` respectively
 * Logic values `true` and `false` are converted to numeric values `1` and `0` respectively
-* Logic values `true` and `false` are converted to date values `1970-01-01 00:00:00Z` and `1970-01-01 00:00:01Z` respectively
+* Logic values `true` and `false` are converted to date values `1970-01-01 00:00:01Z` and `1970-01-01 00:00:00Z` respectively
-* Dates are converted to Text in the format `yyyy-MM-dd'T'HH:mm:ssX`
+* Date values are converted to Text in the format `yyyy-MM-dd'T'HH:mm:ssX`
-* Dates are converted to Numbers by taking the number of elapsed seconds since `1970-01-01 00:00:00` in the UTC zone.
+* Date values are converted to Numbers by taking the number of elapsed seconds since `1970-01-01 00:00:00` in the UTC zone.
-* Date values `1970-01-01 00:00:00` and earlier are converted to `false`.
-All other dates are converted to `true`
+* Date values `1970-01-01 00:00:00` and earlier are converted to logic value `false`.
+All other dates are converted to logic `true`

 All other conversions are illegal and will cause EEL to throw an `EelConvertException`.
 For example the Text value `"true"` can be converted to a Logical value, but `"positive"` will throw an exception.